MadLittleMods/gulp-kss-styleguide/README.md

  	 - Parameters: `context` (*note: does not include `currentRootReference` because it doesn't apply here*)
  	 - You can return a stream or array of streams

-Also supports all of the [built-in node KSS options](https://github.com/kss-node/kss-node/wiki/Module-API#options).
+Also passes along all of the [built-in node KSS options](https://github.com/kss-node/kss-node/wiki/Module-API#options).

 ### Context